 1. Connection Companies with employees who have strong personal ties to each other have far higher employee engagement rates than those who are lacking.
 To connect with your employees, create greater trust and loyalty by being more authentic.
 Great leaders connect deeply with their employees by paying attention to what’s important to them.

 2. Contribution We all want to be doing something significant with our lives and have those efforts recognized.
 Studies show employees are happiest when they know they are making a difference and helping others.
 Often their contribution goes unnoticed.
-Metrics for measuring an employee’s contribution should shift from measuring their individual performance to measuring their team’s performance.
+Metrics for measuring an employee’s contribution should shift from measuring their individual performance to evaluating their team’s performance.

 To help your direct reports feel they are contributing something meaningful, share a client story that shows them the difference they’ve made in someone’s life.
 And don’t forget to recognize and publicly celebrate their accomplishments whenever you can.